bobbingwide/oik-weightcountry-shipping/readme.txt

 == Changelog ==
 = 1.3.4 =
-* Tested: With WordPress 4.7
+* Tested: With WordPress 4.7.3
-* Tested: With WooCommerce 2.6.14
+* Tested: With WooCommerce 2.5, 2.6 and 3.0
 * Tested: With PHP 7.1

 = 1.3.3 =
-* Tested: With WordPress 4.7 and WooCommerce 2.5 or 2.6
+* Tested: With WordPress 4.7 and WooCommerce 2.5 and 2.6
 * Added: Russian language version.
 Unverified.
 * Changed: Updated readme to point you to Weight zone shipping for WooCommerce 2.6